mwatts15/TagFS/README.md

     ./tagfs <mount directory>

 Where `<mount directory>` is an empty directory.
 TagFS will create the files it needs in what it thinks is your user-data directory (at `~/.local/share/tagfs` on Linux).
 You can add files by moving them to the mount directory.
-Be careful to unmount TagFS properly or you WILL lose data from changes made while mounted.
+Please unmount TagFS properly or you may lose data from changes made while mounted.

-**CAUTION**:I'm not writing database migration scripts.
-If you use tagfs, please let me know so that I will start writing them to help you migrate your data if the database format changes.
+As TagFS is still in active development, the database format has changed and may change in the future.
+There is code to migrate data from an earlier format to the current one.
+If, in the future, a change to the database would require a loss of data, the database will not be upgraded automatically.
+In any case, if an upgrade is attempted on your database, it will be backed up first.

+If you drop the database by passing the option `--drop-db` to `tagfs`, the database will NOT be backed up or recoverable in any way.

 All un-tagged files are shown in the top level.
 A file can be referenced at any point in the file system by it's id, so a file `movies/Seven_Samurai` with id `12334` can be referenced as `12334#` or `akira_kurosawa/12334#Seven_Samurai` or `some/random/directory/12334#what-even-is-this-file-s-name`.